kkamara/anime-list/readme.md

 # Anime List

 (06-Oct-2024) This is a list of top-rated anime.
 I have watched them all.
 The order doesn't matter.
+This list also includes anime movies and live-action movies.

 - Akira (1988) (dubbed)
 - Bersek Movies (2012 - 2013) (dubbed)